mrismanaziz/Reforestation/README.md

-## Can I watch the TV?
-Dad: Yes, but don’t turn it on.
+## Is the pool safe for diving?
+It deep ends.